AI Agents Can Already Autonomously Perform Experimental High Energy Physics: The Framework

-\item \textbf{Phase~4b --- Partial Unblinding} (1-bot + plot-validator review): The \texttt{executor} runs the full analysis chain on a 10\% signal-region data subsample (fixed random seed) and validates consistency with expected results.
-Output: \texttt{INFERENCE\_PARTIAL.md}.\\ \textbf{Doc~4b} (5-bot + bibtex review $\to$ human gate): The \texttt{note-writer} updates the analysis note with 10\% data results and an unblinding checklist.
+\item \textbf{Phase~4b --- Partial Unblinding} (same review panel $\to$ human gate): The \texttt{executor} runs the full analysis chain on a 10\% signal-region data subsample (fixed random seed) and validates consistency with expected results; the \texttt{note-writer} updates the analysis note with the 10\% results and an unblinding checklist.
+Outputs: \texttt{INFERENCE\_PARTIAL.md} and \texttt{ANALYSIS\_NOTE\_4b\_v1}.
 After the review passes, the pipeline \emph{pauses} and presents a structured summary to the human analyst, who must explicitly approve, request changes, or halt.
+This step strictly mirrors established practices and is where the collaboration (or in this case human supervisor) can raise concerns with the methodology without biasing the result.